vserranoc/refactored-waddle/airflow/readme.md

 # DAGs description

+In this section we describe the process to execute the DAGs (Directed Acyclic Graph), which are the core concept of Airflow.
+This collecting tasks together, organized with dependencies and relationships to say how they should run.
+Before explaining the dags we make some notes.
+Why do we use ETL?

 ## DAG ELT

 DAG used to combine manual labeling in Google Sheets with tweets extraction using **tweepy** from Twitter API to finally upload the result into BigQuery and back to Google Sheets.
 Consists of 5 tasks: